second-state/SSVMRPC/http_post_specification.md

 Requests to deploy and/or execute code on the SSVM can be performed in a language agnostic way, via HTTP POST.
 For example a user, or an application, can construct a HTTP POST and send it to the [SSVMRPC](https://github.com/second-state/SSVMRPC) endpoint, to receive a response from the SSVM.

+You will notice that each action is split up into a separate endpoint.
+This is done for a few reasons:
+- it allows the software that receives the request to manage permissions/access control on a per-endpoint basis (as apposed to peeking into the incoming data to make these decisions.
+This is for both safety and flexibility)
+- it allows the service to manage user subscriptions (credits, limits, throttling usage etc.) and/or monetization if required
+- it requires less data to be sent i.e. the endpoint describes the service so there is no need to add this to the JSON

 ## Deploy WebAssembly(Wasm) application instance

 ```